 As Carbon Dioxide Levels Rise, Major Crops Are Losing Nutrients

-Plants need carbon dioxide to live.
-But its effects on them are complicated.
+Plants need carbon dioxide to live, but its effects on them are complicated.

-As the level of carbon dioxide in the air continues to rise because of climate change, scientists are trying to pin down how the plants we eat are being impacted.
+As the level of carbon dioxide in the air continues to rise because of human activity, scientists are trying to pin down how the plants we eat are being affected.

 Mounting evidence suggests that many key plants lose nutritional value at higher CO2 levels, and scientists are running experiments all over the world to try to tease out the effects.